-RAID, or “Redundant Arrays of Independent Disks” is a technique which makes use of a combination of multiple disks instead of using a single disk for increased performance, data redundancy or both.
+RAID is a technique that makes use of a combination of multiple disks instead of using a single disk for increased performance, data redundancy, or both.
 The term was coined by David Patterson, Garth A. Gibson, and Randy Katz at the University of California, Berkeley in 1987.

 - Reliability: How many disk faults can the system tolerate?

 - Availability: What fraction of the total session time is a system in uptime mode, i.e. how available is the system for actual use?

 - Performance: How good is the response time?
 How high is the throughput (rate of processing work)?
 Note that performance contains a lot of parameters and not just the two.

 - Capacity: Given a set of N disks each with B blocks, how much useful capacity is available to the user?

 RAID is very transparent to the underlying system.
 This means, that to the host system, it appears as a single big disk presenting itself as a linear array of blocks.
 This allows older technologies to be replaced by RAID without making too many changes to the existing code.

 - RAID-3 (Byte-Level Stripping with Dedicated Parity)